 - The collection is in the interest of the individual and consent cannot be obtained in a timely way.
-Section 12(1)(a) - The collection with consent would compromise the availability or accuracy of information and the collection is for an investigation or proceeding.
-Section (1) (c). - The information was disclosed to the organization under PIPA Sections 18 through 22.20 - The information was disclosed to the program before the adoption of PIPA in January 1, 2004 (Section 3(2) (i)) and you are continuing to use the information for reasonable purposes to fulfill the original purpose of the collection.
+Section 12(1)(a) - The collection with consent would reasonably compromise the availability or accuracy of information and the collection is for an investigation or proceeding.
+Section 12(1) (c). - The information was disclosed to the organization under PIPA sections 18 through 22, which list special circumstances under which disclosure can happen without consent.20 - The information was collected by the program before the adoption of PIPA in January 1, 2004 (Section 3(2) (i)) and you are continuing to use the information for reasonable purposes to fulfill the original purpose of the collection.
 If the program wants to use the information for a new purpose they would need to obtain consent from the affected person.